bindralab/CellPyAbility/README.md

 [toolbox](src/toolbox.py) is a script containing functions, variables, and imports used across the modules, like logging and handling relative paths.

-Note that the scripts reference items in the directory, so the [python directory](python) must be downloaded and **should not be altered** without foresight.
+Note that the scripts reference items in the directory, so the [src directory](src/) must be downloaded and **should not be altered** without foresight.

 Upon running a module, the script will look for the CellProfiler application in the default save locations:
 - **Windows 64-bit**: "C:\Program Files\CellProfiler\CellProfiler.exe"